-It's possible that most or all of the children will clear the wait lists by the time school begins Aug.
-23. Many families change plans or move their children to district "choice" programs such as Hoover and Ohlone schools, resulting in space freeing up for neighborhood children waiting for spots at oversubscribed campuses, school officials have said.
+It's possible that most or all of the children will be able to enroll at Addison or Palo Verde by the time school begins Aug.
+23. School officials said many families change plans or enroll their children in district "choice" programs such as Hoover and Ohlone schools, resulting in space freeing up for neighborhood children on the waiting list.

-Wait-listed Addison parents said they were told that up to 20 "overflowed" children in previous years ultimately got a spot at the school.
+Addison parents whose children were wait-listed were told that up to 20 "overflowed" children in previous years ultimately got a spot at the school.

 Kindergartners who do not clear the wait list for their neighborhood schools are typically assigned to another campus nearby.
 In the case of Addison, that likely would be Walter Hays.

-Overflows have occurred regularly in recent years as the school district has seen steady and sometimes unexpected bursts in enrollment.
+Overflows have occurred regularly in recent years as the school district has seen steady and sometimes surprising bursts in enrollment.

 Growth has been particularly strong in the elementary grades and in the southern part of town.

-School district Superintendent Kevin Skelly said last month that by May or June he would recommend placement of up to 30 new elementary classrooms to be built in the next five years.
+District Superintendent Kevin Skelly said last month that by May or June he will recommend placement of up to 30 new elementary classrooms to be built in the next five years.

-Those would be in addition to the 10 new classrooms already under construction or in the pipeline at Ohlone and Duveneck elementary schools.
-The classrooms will be built with funds from a $378 million facilities bond — to modernize and boost capacity of campuses district-wide — backed by 77.5 percent of voters in 2008.
+Those would be in addition to the 10 new classrooms already under construction or in the pipeline at Ohlone and Duveneck schools.